xinzheyang/Relational-Database-Management-System/readme.txt

 ==================== Project 2 main submission ====================
 The top-level class is Main.java in the database package

+We implemented ExternalSortOperator.java which inherits an abstract SortOperator.java according to the algorithm descibed in the textbook.

 ==================== Project 2 checkpoint ====================